SAFU (SAFU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SAFU Historical Price

-According to the latest data gathered on SAFU live price page, the current price of SAFU is 0USD.
-The circulating supply of SAFU(SAFU) is 1.00B SAFU , giving it a market capitalization of $51.93K.
+According to the latest data gathered on SAFU live price page, the current price of SAFU is 0.00005263USD.
+The circulating supply of SAFU(SAFU) is 1.00B SAFU , giving it a market capitalization of $52.63K.

 The SAFU Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAFU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.